-We are disappointed to see that this election season, a non-autistic coalition called the Canadian Autism Spectrum Disorder Association (CASDA) is calling on candidates to support its blueprint for a “National Autism Strategy” and that some politicians have endorsed this blueprint.
+We are disappointed to see that a non-autistic coalition called the Canadian Autism Spectrum Disorder Association (CASDA) is calling on candidates to support its blueprint for a “National Autism Strategy,” written in coalition with Autism Speaks, and that some politicians have endorsed this blueprint.

 Why We Oppose the Plan